vanguardbackup/docs/account-removal.md

     - Manually remove Vanguard's SSH keys from all your servers.
     - Verify that no scheduled Vanguard tasks are running on your systems.

-## How to Remove Your Account

-[Include steps to remove account here, e.g., navigating to account settings, confirmation process, etc.]

 ::: warning
 Account removal is irreversible.
 Make sure you want to proceed before confirming the removal.